 Clock synchronization considerations

-When using TTBR, be aware of potential clock synchronization issues between sender and receiver.
-If the receiver's clock is ahead of the sender's, messages may be discarded immediately as stale.
+When using TTBR, clock synchronization issues (clock skew) between sender and receiver can cause premature message discard.
+If the receiver's clock is ahead of the sender's, messages may be rejected immediately as stale.

 Discarding messages at startup

-In certain situations, it may be required that messages in the incoming queue should not be processed after restarting the endpoint.
-This usually applies to development and test environments, but may also be appropriate for messages containing information that gets outdated or otherwise unneeded, e.g. change notifications, readings from sensors in IoT apps, etc.
+In certain situations, it may be necessary to prevent messages in the incoming queue from being processed after restarting the endpoint.
+This usually applies to development and test environments, but may also be appropriate for messages containing information that gets outdated or otherwise unneeded, e.g., change notifications, readings from sensors in IoT apps, etc.

 It's not recommended to discard messages at startup in a production environment because it may lead to subtle message loss situations that can be hard to diagnose.